marketplaceful/marketplaceful-starter-kit/README.md

 npm run production
 ```

-**5. Done!**
+**5. Build!**

-If you're using [Laravel Valet](https://laravel.com/docs/valet) (or similar), your site should be available at `http://marketplaceful.test`.
+If you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://marketplaceful.test`.
 You can access the control panel at `http://marketplaceful.test/marketplaceful` and login with your new user.
+Build your site, and have fun!